andreluizcoelho/Covid-19-Project/README.md

 ### 4.3 Merging Economic Indicator (World Bank Data with United Nations (HDI)) with Covid Vaccines
 ### 4.4 Merging the (Economic Indicators and Covid Vaccines) with Covid Cases/Deaths
 ## 5. Data Visualization
 ### OBS: Unfortunately, the graphs from Plotly are not rendered on the GitHub page when the ipynb file is opened.
-While many of these graphs are interactive, only a static image with the 'svg()' code is displayed.
+While many of these graphs are interactive, only a static image with the 'fig.show('svg')' code is displayed.
 Without this code, nothing will appear when opening the ipynb file.
-To experience the full interactivity of the Plotly graphs, please run the code on your own machine without the 'svg()' code.
+To experience the full interactivity of the Plotly graphs, please run the code on your own machine without the 'fig.show('svg')' code.
 That's why there are two versions uploaded for Part 5 - '5.
 Data Visualization' which is interactive and '5.
 Data Visualization Static' which can be displayed on the GitHub page.
 ### 5.1 Mapping
 #### 5.1.1 Globe
 #### 5.1.2 World Map